mvanvuren/snaker/README.md

 ## 2021

 Refactoring the original code was a lot of fun and in the process of it I even discovered a couple of bugs.
-I'm not sure if the [new code](https://github.com/mvanvuren/snaker/blob/master/snaker2021/snaker2021/ZxBasicFiles/snaker2021.zxbas) in it's current state is better understandable than the original ;-)
+I'm not sure if the [new code](https://github.com/mvanvuren/snaker/blob/master/snaker2021/snaker2021/ZxBasicFiles/snaker2021.zxbas) in it's current state is easier to understand than the original ;-)

 ## Links